Nethercutt Collection: Locomotive

 The Collection acquired Canadian Pacific Railway's famous Royal Hudson steam locomotive No. 2839 which was built in 1937, it is displayed with a fully restored 1912 Pullman private sleeping car outside of the museum complex.
 No. 2839 steam locomotive is one of four that survive today.

 Car restoration

-The Nethercutt's 30,000 square-foot car restoration complex is credited with being one of the finest in the world, with nearly all of the vehicles on display being in pristine condition and fully drivable.
+The Nethercutt's 30,000 square-foot auto restoration and detailing complex is credited with being one of the finest in the world, with nearly all of the vehicles on display being in pristine condition and fully drivable.
 Many of the vehicles undergo several re-restorations to stay competitive for Concours d'Elegances and car shows.

 Concours d'Elegance

 The Nethercutt Collection team competes in prestigious Concours d'Elegance competitions and car shows, widely being considered as one of the greatest teams of all time.
 The Collection has the most Best of Show titles of any competitor in the world, including a record six Best of Show titles at the pinnacle Pebble Beach and five at Amelia Island, both more than any other competitor.